The Venetian villas: unique historic homes in the countryside

 Not all the heritage has been saved, but fortunately there are prestigious families, public bodies, foundations, associations and museums that still invest a lot of money in the protection and enhancement of these works of art with important cultural projects.

 We invest every day in the protection and enhancement of this heritage.
 In the works that we are commissioned for the remaking of ancient works, we study the type of stone and finish, the style and the historical context to create new ones very similar to the original ones.
 We organize educational and cultural meetings to spread the knowledge of the artistic and architectural world of the past.
-If you wish to stay up to date on these initiatives, please write us a message or contact us directly.

 This article contains general information.
 For questions and curiosities leave a comment below.
 If you wish to be contacted, please fill out the form.